P-Bifurcations in Stochastic Flutter Model Under Turbulence: Mathematical Preliminaries

 \subsection{Stochastic Flow-Speed Excitation Models}

 To examine the influence of turbulence spectra on flutter dynamics, the incoming flow velocity is modeled as

 where \(U_m\) is the mean flow speed and \(\Delta U(\tau)\) represents stochastic fluctuations.
-In addition to the sinusoidal perturbation model considered in the literature \cite{Venkatramani2018}, we study Dryen and Von Karman turbelence models.
-These three excitation models---shown in Fig.~\ref{fig:noise}---are described below.
+In addition to the sinusoidal perturbation model considered in the literature \cite{Venkatramani2018}, we study Dryen and von Kármán turbelence models.
+These three excitation models---shown in Fig.~\ref{fig:noise}---are described below, and were selected to represent distinct classes of stochastic input.

 \paragraph{(a) Sinusoidal perturbation:}